HoussemDellai/aks-course/800_aks_kaito_llm_gpu/Readme.md

           value: spot
           effect: NoSchedule
 ```

->Note: In a future release, KAITO will support Spot instances natively.
-For more details, refer to the KAITO github repository: https://github.com/kaito-project/kaito/

 This will force the Pod recreation with new Toleration, now verify that the Pod get deployed: